 Bord na Móna, in its capacity as co-ordinating beneficiary, received an advance payment of €2.0 million from the European Union in respect of the EU LIFE IP Peatlands and People project during the year ended 31 March 2021.
 There are four other beneficiaries to the grant.
-As at 30 March 2022 €0.4 million had been drawn down by two beneficiaries.
-No amount had been drawn down by Bord na Móna as at 30 March 2022.
+As at 29 March 2023 €0.5 million had been drawn down by three beneficiaries.
 The balance of this advance payment is included within trade and other payables on the consolidated balance sheet at year end (see Note 16).